 North Portland Library

 Established in the early 1900s, the North Portland Library boasts more than just an impressive collection of books.
-Over the years, tales of mysterious occurrences started to stack up, much like the piles of returned books on a Monday morning.
-Whispered conversations in empty aisles, books mysteriously toppling over, and shadows that flit just beyond the corner of your eye.
-But the tale that takes the cake?
-The day the library’s security camera captured a translucent figure, meandering amidst the history section.
-Maybe they were just trying to brush up on the 1920s?
+Over the years, tales of mysterious occurrences have been reported, including whispering conversations in empty aisles, books mysteriously toppling over, and shadows that flit just beyond the corner of your eye.
+But there’s one tale that’s more famous than the others; the supposed story of a security camera capturing a translucent figure, meandering amidst the history section.

 Jantzen Beach Carousel